 Giffels Webster, 28 W. Adams, Suite 1200, Detroit, Michigan 48226 on behalf of Kiewit Power Constructors Co., 8900 Renner Blvd., Lenexa, Kansas, 66219 respectfully requests the following below grade encroachment into the City of Detroit public right-of-way:

 The proposed below grade encroachment is for the Henry Ford Health Central Energy Hub (CEH) hydronic piping.
 The CEH hydronic piping consists of six privately owned pipes: three insulated chilled water pipes with a 36-inch outside diameter and three insulated hot water pipes with a 30-inch outside diameter, with 1-foot spacing between each pipe.
 The system utilizes steel service pipes with polyurethane insulation and HDPE jacket.
-The proposed encroachment begins at the right of-way line at the southwest corner of Milwaukee Ave and Lincoln St, extends south 24.5 ft and spans the full 60-foot width of Lincoln St to the east.
+The proposed encroachment begins at the right-of-way line at the southwest corner of Milwaukee Ave and Lincoln St, extends south 24.5 ft and spans the full 60-foot width of Lincoln St to the east.
 The proposed encroachment begins 3.5’ below grade and extends to 7.5’ below grade.

 Limits of the requested encroachments can be found in the attachment, enclosed herein.
 Additional documentation further detailing the proposed encroachment for the CEH hydronic piping, including a spec sheet for the pipe material, is attached.